Jet Fighter (video game)

-Jet Fighter is an arcade shooter video game released in 1975 by Atari, Inc. It was distributed in Japan by Nakamura Seisakusho (Namco).
+Jet Fighter is a shooter video game released for arcades in 1975 by Atari, Inc. It was distributed in Japan by Nakamura Seisakusho (Namco).

 Technology

 The game is housed in a custom cabinet that includes two 8-way joysticks (one per player) meant to look like older style flight sticks.
 Each stick has a fire button mounted on the top.

 Gameplay

 The players fly in simulated jets around the screen, engaging in a dogfight and attempting to score hits on their opponent within a limited amount of time.
 When a player is hit, their plane spins around and an explosion is heard.
 After a few seconds, the plane recovers, pointing at a random direction.